|Written by Studio Sway|

 Ana Edwards has been practicing Nia on a daily basis for four years.
 She completed her Nia White Belt training and became a Licensed Nia Teacher in October, 2006.
 Her intent is to share holistic healing and body harmony via the Nia technique with all those who dream of experiencing the joy of movement through the body's innate sense of dance.
 Ana's Nia experience is supported by an extensive music education, a Masters Degree from The Johns Hopkins University School of Medicine and many years of Modern Dance training.
 In February of 2008 she completed her Nia Blue Belt.

 I started dancing ballet at age three and have been a dancer and dance lover ever since.
 I was thrilled to find Nia a number of years ago, as I was dancing less and less, but still wanting and needing to move.
-After several years of doing Nia, I decided to delve deeper into the practice and get my White Belt.
+After several years of doing Nia, I decided to delve deeper into the practice and get my White Belt, and two years later, my Blue Belt.
 For me, Nia brings back that joyful, expressive and uninhibited love of movement, and I enjoy sharing the delight of Nia with students.
 Come share the Joy of Movement!

 Beth O'Neall - Nia Black Belt